 - You must have been accepted to a degree-seeking program

 - You are enrolled at least half-time per semester as defined by the Office of Student Services (half-time is generally 6 credits)

 - You must not be in default on a Direct Federal Loan or Perkins Loan or need to pay a Federal grant overpayment

 - You are a U.S. citizen or permanent resident

 - International students are not eligible for Federal financial aid.

-In order to be considered for need-based financial aid, you must complete and submit your FAFSA.
-The information you report on the FAFSA is used to calculate your Expected Family Contribution (EFC), which is a federal methodology of your family income and assets.
-The EFC is a calculation used to determine your eligibility for Federal student aid—it is not the amount you are actually expected to pay.
+In order to be considered for Federal financial aid, you must complete and submit your FAFSA.
+The information you report on your FAFSA is used to determine your eligibility for Federal student aid, which is an analysis of your family income and assets.
+Expected Family Contribution (EFC) is a calculation used to determine your eligibility for Federal student aid—it is not the amount you are actually expected to pay.

 At this point you should have submitted your FAFSA.
 Depending on the time of year, it may take some time to hear back from us.
 You can use this waiting period to begin to formulate your financial plan for attending BC.
 There are a variety of funding opportunities available that you can use in any combination that works best for your situation.